Pattaya Ekamai Bus to Bangkok

 This procedure could be applied for any trip to Pat Pohng, Silom Road, Wireless Rd, Sukhumvit Rd, or any location along the north end of Sathorn Road.

 The bus service departs Pattaya from Roong Reuang Bus Terminal located at the Sukhumvit end of North Pattaya Road in North Pattaya.
 The trip takes up to two hours depending on traffic.
-The last trip I did in August 2007 took one hour and fourty-five minutes to reach On Nut BTS station.
+The last trip I did took one hour and forty-five minutes to reach On Nut BTS station.
 I will tell you more about that shortly.

 Take the Ekamai bus to Bangkok.
 The current fare is 113 Baht and 117 baht back.
 OK OK what's the difference?
 Another "I will tell you later".
 TIT